zebscripts/AFK-Daily/README.md

 ```

 ## Config/Variables
-In order to take actions in the game, the script is dependent on some variables that are set on the beginning of each script.
-In order to change these, open `afk-daily.sh` with a text editor of choice, and change them.
+In order to take actions in the game, the script is dependent on some variables that are set at the beginning of the it.
+In order to change these, open `afk-daily.sh` with a text editor of choice, and update them.

 **`afk-daily.sh`:**
 | Variable                    | Description                                                                                                              | Default |